SetVenue Cancellation Policy

 | Force Majeure (Mutual / no fault — wildfire evacuation, earthquake, pandemic public-health order) | SetVenue and Guest share equally (each bears 50% of the non-returned Stripe Processing Fee; the Guest's deduction is disclosed at the time of refund processing) |

-The estimated Stripe Processing Fee (approximately 2.9% + $0.30 for standard U.S. card transactions; rates vary for international or specialty payment methods) is disclosed at three points: (a) at checkout where the Guest selects the payment method (the Stripe Processing Fee applicable to the selected method is shown), (b) on the cancellation-initiation page before the User confirms the cancellation, and (c) on the cancellation-confirmation page and refund-issued email.
-In Force Majeure scenarios initiated after the Booking Start Time or in operational contexts where the Guest cannot reasonably interact with the cancellation-initiation flow (e.g., active military deployment, hospital isolation), the disclosure timing is governed by §6.2 — SetVenue discloses the applicable Stripe Processing Fee amount at the time of refund processing and in the refund-issued email.
+The estimated Stripe Processing Fee (approximately 2.9% + $0.30 for standard U.S. card transactions; rates vary for international or specialty payment methods) is disclosed in this Policy.
+In any scenario where the table above allocates any part of the non-returned fee to the Guest, SetVenue discloses the applicable Stripe Processing Fee amount at the time of refund processing and in the refund-issued email.

 SB 478 safe-harbor classification.
 The Stripe Processing Fee is not a "mandatory fee" within the meaning of California Civil Code § 1770(a)(29) for the following independent reasons, any one of which is sufficient: